CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

-We implemented the operation **adding** a new element, as well as **inserting** a new element which both first ensure that the internal array (buffer) holding the elements has enough capacity.
-If the internal buffer is full, it is extended (grown) to a double of the current capacity.
+We implemented the operation **adding** a new element, as well as **inserting** a new element which both first ensures that the internal array (buffer) holding the elements has enough capacity.
+If the internal buffer is full, it is extended (grown) to double the current capacity.
 Since arrays in .NET do not support resizing, the **growing operation** allocated a new array of double size and moves all elements from the old array to the new.

-Below we implement **searching** operations (finding the index of given element and checking whether given element exists), as well as **indexer** – the ability to access the elements (for read and change) by their index specified in the `[]` operator:
+Below we implement **searching** operations (finding the index of a given element and checking whether a given element exists), as well as **indexer** – the ability to access the elements (for read and change) by their index specified in the `[]` operator:

 ```cs
 /// <summary>